OncoCyte (NASDAQ:OCX) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of OncoCyte (NASDAQ:OCX – Get Rating) in a research report sent to investors on Friday.
-The brokerage issued a sell rating on the stock.
+StockNews.com started coverage on shares of OncoCyte (NASDAQ:OCX – Free Report) in a research note published on Tuesday.
+The firm issued a sell rating on the stock.

-Separately, Needham & Company LLC dropped their target price on OncoCyte from $1.40 to $0.45 and set a buy rating on the stock in a research report on Tuesday, April 4th.
+Separately, Needham & Company LLC dropped their price objective on shares of OncoCyte from $1.40 to $0.45 and set a buy rating for the company in a report on Tuesday, April 4th.

 Insiders Place Their Bets

-In other OncoCyte news, major shareholder Pura Vida Investments, Llc bought 663,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 5th.
+In related news, major shareholder Broadwood Partners, L.P. acquired 26,827,638 shares of the business’s stock in a transaction on Monday, April 3rd.
+The shares were bought at an average price of $0.30 per share, with a total value of $8,048,291.40.
+Following the completion of the acquisition, the insider now owns 50,181,335 shares in the company, valued at $15,054,400.50.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+In other OncoCyte news, major shareholder Pura Vida Investments, Llc bought 663,000 shares of the business’s stock in a transaction dated Wednesday, April 5th.
 The shares were acquired at an average cost of $0.30 per share, with a total value of $198,900.00.
-Following the acquisition, the insider now owns 8,090,202 shares of the company’s stock, valued at $2,427,060.60.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other OncoCyte news, major shareholder Pura Vida Investments, Llc bought 663,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 5th.
-The shares were acquired at an average cost of $0.30 per share, with a total value of $198,900.00.
-Following the acquisition, the insider now owns 8,090,202 shares of the company’s stock, valued at $2,427,060.60.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, major shareholder Broadwood Partners, L.P. bought 26,827,638 shares of the firm’s stock in a transaction that occurred on Monday, April 3rd.
-The shares were acquired at an average cost of $0.30 per share, for a total transaction of $8,048,291.40.
-Following the completion of the acquisition, the insider now directly owns 50,181,335 shares in the company, valued at approximately $15,054,400.50.
+Following the acquisition, the insider now directly owns 8,090,202 shares of the company’s stock, valued at approximately $2,427,060.60.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, major shareholder Broadwood Partners, L.P. bought 26,827,638 shares of the business’s stock in a transaction dated Monday, April 3rd.
+The stock was acquired at an average cost of $0.30 per share, for a total transaction of $8,048,291.40.
+Following the completion of the acquisition, the insider now directly owns 50,181,335 shares in the company, valued at $15,054,400.50.
 The disclosure for this purchase can be found here.
-Insiders have purchased 27,520,638 shares of company stock valued at $8,253,491 in the last 90 days.
-6.65% of the stock is currently owned by insiders.
+Over the last quarter, insiders have purchased 27,520,638 shares of company stock valued at $8,253,491.
+6.65% of the stock is owned by corporate insiders.

-Several institutional investors have recently added to or reduced their stakes in the company.
-DCF Advisers LLC lifted its position in shares of OncoCyte by 107.0% during the 1st quarter.
-DCF Advisers LLC now owns 25,149 shares of the company’s stock valued at $37,000 after acquiring an additional 13,000 shares during the period.
-Raymond James Financial Services Advisors Inc. acquired a new position in OncoCyte in the 1st quarter worth about $25,000.
-Goldman Sachs Group Inc. increased its holdings in OncoCyte by 5.7% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 460,004 shares of the company’s stock worth $686,000 after purchasing an additional 24,964 shares in the last quarter.
-Cubist Systematic Strategies LLC acquired a new position in OncoCyte in the 2nd quarter worth about $25,000.
-Finally, LPL Financial LLC increased its holdings in OncoCyte by 58.1% in the 2nd quarter.
+A number of institutional investors have recently modified their holdings of the business.
+Cubist Systematic Strategies LLC purchased a new position in OncoCyte in the 2nd quarter valued at $25,000.
+Raymond James Financial Services Advisors Inc. purchased a new position in OncoCyte in the 1st quarter valued at $25,000.
+DCF Advisers LLC boosted its position in shares of OncoCyte by 107.0% during the 1st quarter.
+DCF Advisers LLC now owns 25,149 shares of the company’s stock worth $37,000 after purchasing an additional 13,000 shares in the last quarter.
+Balyasny Asset Management LLC boosted its position in shares of OncoCyte by 389.9% during the 3rd quarter.
+Balyasny Asset Management LLC now owns 52,887 shares of the company’s stock worth $39,000 after purchasing an additional 42,091 shares in the last quarter.
+Finally, LPL Financial LLC boosted its position in shares of OncoCyte by 58.1% during the 2nd quarter.
 LPL Financial LLC now owns 108,816 shares of the company’s stock worth $98,000 after purchasing an additional 40,000 shares in the last quarter.
-69.93% of the stock is currently owned by institutional investors.
+69.93% of the stock is owned by institutional investors and hedge funds.

 OncoCyte Corporation, a molecular diagnostics company, research, develops, and commercializes proprietary laboratory-developed tests for the detection of cancer in the United States and internationally.
 The company offers DetermaRx, a molecular test for early-stage adenocarcinoma of the lung; and DetermaIO, a proprietary gene expression assay.